wp-media/adminimize/readme.txt

 = 1.10.7 (TODO) =
 * Fix open Translations. props pedro-mendonca
 * Fix Typos.
-* Fix php warning on Admin Bar items.
+* Fix php warning on Admin Bar items for PHP 5.2.
+* Fix CPT feature support, if it false.
+* Add check in different functions for AJAX request.

 = 1.10.6 (2016-08-09) =
 * Fix to see Logout link also on mobile view.